vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

     The `authorizationEnabled` flag in the external service definition, as the name suggests, sets whether authorization is enabled for the service.

     If authorization is enabled, there is a mechanism of Actions, ACL Rules and optionally Rights to configure which users can access custom URLs of external services.
-The access control of custom URLs is based on the user access to some Cloud Director resource (can be external or a core Cloud Director entity).
+The access control of custom URLs is based on the user access to some VMware Cloud Director resource (can be external or a core VMware Cloud Director entity).

-    There are some prerequisites to make authorization work: [ResourceClasses](#resource-class), [ResourceClassActions](#resource-class-action), [AclRules](#acl-rule) and optionally [ServiceResources](#service-resource) have to be created in Cloud Director.
+    There are some prerequisites to make authorization work: [ResourceClasses](#resource-class), [ResourceClassActions](#resource-class-action), [AclRules](#acl-rule) and optionally [ServiceResources](#service-resource) have to be created in VMware Cloud Director.
     If service authorization is enabled and there isn't any of the mentioned entities created, each call to this service's URL/URLs will be always rejected as not authorized.

     A **Resource Class** entity represents an external entity type defined for an external service.
 More information can be found [here](#resource-class).